TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Real Data Experiments

-where $w_c =\frac{1}{C}$ for F1-macro, and $w_c=\frac{n_c}{n}$ for F1-weighted, with $C$ the number of classes and $n_c$ the number of samples in class $c$.
-We also perform pairwise Welch’s $t$-tests for unequal variances to assess statistical significance.
+The class weights $w_c$ follow $w_c =\frac{1}{C}$ for F1-macro, and $w_c=\frac{n_c}{n}$ for F1-weighted, with $n_c$ the number of samples in class $c$.
+We report the mean, standard deviation (SD), and 95\% confidence intervals (CIs) over 20 independent training-validation-test splits.
+To assess statistical significance, we also perform pairwise Welch's $t$-tests between TF-DWGNet and each comparator model, which account for unequal variances across runs.